AutoAtlas: Neural Network for 3D Unsupervised Partitioning and Representation Learning: Proposed Approach

-where $0<u_i\leq 1$ is the desired minimum frequency of occurence for label $i$ and $\epsilon$ is a very small value that provides numerical stability.
+where $\epsilon$ is a very small value that provides numerical stability.
+Conversely, if equation \eqref{eq:adconspart} is satisfied for $i$, then the contribution of partition $i$ to the AD loss in equation \eqref{eq:adlloss} is zero.
 In equation \eqref{eq:adlloss}, the term $\frac{1}{\bar{w}}\sum_{j=1}^N w_j y_{i,j}$ is the average of softmax activations belonging to label $i$ over all voxels within the foreground region where $w_j=1$.
 If this term is greater than $u_i$, then it means that label $i$ has met the desired criteria and does not contribute to the loss.
 Alternatively, if this term is lower than $u_i$, then it means label $i$ is under-represented by voxels resulting in positive contribution to the AD loss.
 The minimum frequency parameter $u_i$ for AD loss is chosen such that it is inversely proportional to the number of labels, $L$.
 In particular, we choose $u_i=\frac{c}{L}$, where $c$ is a constant that is close to but less than one.
 We choose $\epsilon=10^{-10}$, which ensures that the logarithm in equation \eqref{eq:adlloss} is always defined even when $y_{i,j}=0$ for all $j$.